RISE-Remote-Intranet-School-Environment/MSN/README.md

 Any devices on Android, IOS, Windows or MacOS

 # How to run
+1. Clone the repository.
+2. Set up the environment with Android Studio.
+3. Synchronize Gradle dependencies.
+4. Run the application on an emulator or physical device.

-Start the app.
-When we are on the first page you have the choice between four pages : Calendar, Classes, Collaboration and Grades.
+When you are on the first page you have the choice between four pages : Calendar, Classes, Collaboration and Grades.

 ![Home Page](Screenshot/homePage.png)